How Should Beginners Start Investing?

 Beginners starting investing should learn about various avenues.
 Each has its risks and rewards:

-Stocks: Shares in companies with potential high returns but higher risks.
+• Stocks – Shares in companies with high return potential but higher risks.

-Real Estate: Buying property for income or capital gains.
+• Real Estate – Buying property for rental income or capital gains.

-ETFs: Funds combining features of stocks and mutual funds.
+• ETFs – Funds combining features of stocks and mutual funds for diversification.

 For detailed investment insights, visit Investopedia.